zzhangjii/learning-library/workshops/goldengate/LabGuide400.md

 ![](images/400/i14.1.png)

 - Navigate to instances.
 To help clarify which is the on-premise instance and which is the GGCS instance click on the name and rename it.
 Provide the names GGCS and On-Prem.
 This particular screenshot uses IP addresses from a different instance and will not be consistent with others used throughout these labs.
+Use the i.p. addresses from your handout to determine which instance is on-prem (***OG1***) and which is GGCS (***GG1***).

 ![](images/400/i14.5.png)